raitosyo/rteipc/README.md

 rteipc_unbind() removes connection from two endpoints.
 The return value is zero on success, otherwise -1.
 The argument _ep_ is an endpoint descriptor bound.

+##### void rteipc_dispatch(struct timeval *tv)

+rteipc_dispatch() runs event dispatching loop.
+If the argument _tv_ is specified, exit the event loop after the specified time.

 ##### int rteipc_connect(const char *uri)

 rteipc_connect() is used for a process to connect to an IPC or INET endpoint.
 The endpoint specified by the _uri_ must be created before this function call.
 The return value is a context descriptor on success, otherwise -1.
 The argument _uri_ is an endpoint pathname (see above).
-A process can read from and write to only IPC or INET endpoint.
+A process can read from and write to IPC and INET endpoint.
 The data stored by the process in the endpoint will be available in the other endpoint to which it is bound, and vice versa.

+##### int rteipc_setcb(int ctx, rteipc_read_cb read_cb, rteipc_err_cb err_cb, void *arg, short flag)

+rteipc_setcb() changes read/error callbacks.
+The argument _arg_ can be used to pass data to the callbacks and _flag_ is a bitmask of flags.
+The argument _frag_ is not used for now.

 ##### int rteipc_send(int ctx, const void *buf, size_t len)